 This cinnamon-infused simple syrup needs only 3 ingredients:

 - water: Use filtered water if it's available or feel free to use tap water.

 - sweetener: A bartender's traditional simple syrup is made with granulated sugar.
-You can also use Monkfruit sweetener to keep this syrup Keto-friendly.
+You can use white sugar or brown sugar or you could also use Monkfruit sweetener to keep this syrup Keto-friendly.

-- cinnamon: I use fresh cinnamon sticks.
+- cinnamon: I use fresh whole cinnamon sticks.
 If the ones you have been hanging around in your kitchen cabinet for many months, it may be time to buy some fresh ones!
 You'll want to get the most flavour from them to make this cinnamon syrup.
-You could use ground cinnamon, but you will need to strain it using a fine mesh strainer, so I recommend using the sticks.
+You could use ground cinnamon, but as it doesn't dissolve, you would need to strain it using a fine mesh strainer, so I recommend using the sticks.

 Here are step-by-step instructions to make this recipe perfectly.

 Start by combining equal parts of water and sugar in a small saucepan.
 Stir over medium heat until the sugar has completely dissolved.
 Bring the mixture to a boil.

 Add the broken cinnamon sticks, turn the heat down, place a lid on the pan and let it simmer for 5 minutes.